This page will always describe any additions and

 is going to spend a lot of time on that file.
 I mean months with lots of

-compututing resources, such as a 1000 or more networked computers.
+compututing resources, such as a 1000 networked computers.
 If you want

-to keep people out of your account, masquerading as you, you need a really
+to keep people, masquerading as you, out of your accounts, you need really

-strong password.
+strong passwords.
 I'm talking about at least 12 characters from the entire 95 character

 keyboard set or 17 character lowercase letters.
 I've been convinced that that